 High Plains Elementary/polk

-- High Plains Elementary/polk's student population of 32 students has grown by 6% over five school years.
+- High Plains Elementary/polk's student population of 35 students has declined by 18% over five school years.

-- The teacher population of 4 teachers has grown by 33% over five school years.
+- The teacher population of 3 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades 4-5|